 Examples of foreigners getting in trouble with their property investment in Bali

 A story published by Sydney Morning Herald (2015) uncovered a couple whose land ‘ownership’ was documented illegally by an Indonesian nominee.

 After the death of her husband, Susi Johnston discovered that her agreement documentation over their villa near Canggu, Bali, was not legal and not a single one of her signed papers had any legal legitimacy.

 Her nominee fell into serious debt with criminals.
-As a result, the mafia went to take over her house as a way to get their money back.
+As a result, the mafia took over her house as collateral.

-Johnston’s nightmare in paradise has caught the eye of many expats across Bali.
-With her story, Johnston is cautioning foreigners with the dark side of nominee ownership.
+Susi’s nightmare in paradise has caught the attention of many expats across Bali.
+With her story, Johnston is cautioning foreigners about the dark side of nominee ownership.

 The author of Bali: Heaven and Hell, Phil Jarratt, claimed the so-called “nominee ownership crisis” taking over Bali is not new anymore.
-He also had a 25-year leasehold that was ripped up on a “dodgy technicality” a couple of years into it in the early 1990s.
+Phil had a 25-year leasehold that was ripped up on a “dodgy technicality” a couple of years into it in the early 1990s.

 In Swellnet (2015), Jarratt also mentioned: “in recent years aging baby boomer hippies and surfers have been thrown onto the streets as their nominees die and the next generation claims the property or demands double the money.”